kostasyf/auebSPE/Flink-Kafka Data Pipeline/README.md

 # Apache Flink and Apache Kafka

-This project is use a simple Flink job to show how to integrate Apache Kafka to Flink using the Flink Connector for Kafka.
+This project is use a simple Flink job to show how to integrate Apache Kafka to Flink using the KafkaTopics as Source and Sink.
+To run it load the project on Intellij IDE and run Table2.java

 ## Start Kafka and Create Topic